-ASHRA represents all of the groups involved in the research project entitled, “Projecting the Housing Needs of Aging Atlantic Canadians, was based at Mount Saint Vincent University in Halifax, Nova Scotia, Canada.
-From 2005 to 2009, the research examined the housing needs and choices, both existing and emerging, of our aging population, then in 2010-2011, developed policy recommendations on how these needs can be better met in the future.
-Go to the ASHRA website for more information.
+The research project entitled, Projecting the Housing Needs of Aging Atlantic Canadians, was based at Mount Saint Vincent University (2005-2011) and examined the housing needs and choices, both existing and emerging, of our aging population, then developed policy recommendations on how these needs can be better met in the future.
+Dr. Janice Keefe was one of the co-investigators on this project.

 Part of the project involved reviews of relevant seniors housing projects, which have been summarized in the following YouTube videos prepared by Donald Shiner, Ph.D. :

 MSVU student, Kelly O’Neil, spoke at a 2018 Bay Seniors meeting about her thesis research on housing insecurity among older low income women in HRM.